Gratitude VS Appreciation: What You Need to Know

 Keep a gratitude journal.

-Keeping a gratitude journal is a powerful tool that is very effective in cultivating an attitude of gratitude.
+Keeping a gratitude journal is a powerful tool that is very effective in cultivating gratitude.

 Making a conscious choice to write in a gratitude journal regularly can change our mental state and help to shift us towards a positive outlook on life.